 IRB of Record/Reviewing Institution

-Determining who is the IRB of record is dependent on where the majority of the research will be conducted, the main funding recipient, or the institution that the main PI is affiliated with.
-Sometimes it is best to choose an institution whose IRB has expertise reviewing the type of research that is proposed in the protocol.
-If you are unsure of which IRB should act as the IRB of record, you should discuss this with your co-PIs.
+Determining who is the IRB of record is dependent on where the majority of the research will be conducted, the main funding recipient, or the institutional affiliation of the lead principal investigator.
+Sometimes, it is best to choose an institution whose IRB has expertise reviewing the type of research that is proposed in the protocol.
+For example, W&M would likely not serve as the reviewing IRB on a clinical trial if the other institution is a research hospital that completes this type of research regularly.

 Table shows instructions for IAAs

-W&M is the Reviewing Institution
+W&M is the Reviewing Institution/IRB of Record

 When W&M is the reviewing institution, the process is as follows:

-Site Principal Investigators (of relying institution)
+Site Principal Investigator (of relying institution)

 Sponsoring Agency (if applicable)